kaisermann/WPDLS/README.md

 # WPDLS - WordPress Dashboard/Login Style

-Basic custom WordPress admin style made easy
+Basic custom WordPress admin style made easy and "smart".
+WPDLS tries to understand which colors are on the background of elements to adapt its forecolor to a legible one.

 ## How to use